avalentino/geomodels/docs/installation.rst

 Testing
 -------

-Once the GeoModels package, and `recommended` (see above) data, have been installed, it is possible to run the test suite to be sure that all works correctly.
+Once the GeoModels package, and `recommended` data (see above), have been installed, it is possible to run the test suite to be sure that all works correctly.